Srinjoy-Santra/Srinjoy-Santra/README.md

 <br/>

  I'm **Srinjoy Santra**.
-I fell in love with coding when I was doing my high school project.
+ - I fell in 💗 with coding when I was doing my high school project.
 It was the game of Minesweeper made in Java.
-Since then I have dabbled in various technologies and tools throughout my undergraduate years.
-I have acquired some awesome real-life experiences through diverse internships and personal projects till now.
-Excited for the next chapters of my life!!
+ -  Since then I have dabbled with various technologies and tools throughout my undergraduate years. ⚙️
+ -  I have acquired some awesome real-life experiences through diverse internships and personal projects till now. 👨‍💻
+ -  Excited for the next chapters of my life!! 😊

 ---